 The department has a process to follow when applying to the major.
 Students are expected to consult with the department chairman when considering declaring a major in art to learn about admission requirements.
 Once formal admission to the major is attained, the student should plan course schedules with the chairman or other art faculty.
+Students are encouraged to take 101, 104, and 120 in the freshman year.
 Majors should work with faculty to determine a studio track within the curriculum that best matches their talents.
 These tracks include: drawing/painting; drawing/sculpture; and digital domain (photography and graphics).
 Art history is not incidental but rather integral within the art curriculum.
 It both inspires and informs the student with study of artistic triumphs and disasters of the past.